palewire/django-postgres-copy/docs/index.rst

 One approach is to create a custom Django field.

-You can set a temporary data type for a column when it is first loaded and provides a SQL string for how to transform it during the insert into the model table.
+You can set a temporary data type for a column when it is first loaded, and then provide a SQL string for how to transform it during the insert into the model table.
 The transformation must include a string interpolation keyed to "name", where the name of the database column will be slotted.

 This example loads in the column as the forgiving `text <http://www.postgresql.org/docs/9.4/static/datatype-character.html>`_ data type and then uses a `CASE statement <http://www.postgresql.org/docs/9.4/static/plpgsql-control-structures.html>`_ to transforms the data using a CASE statement.